 Frequently Asked Questions

-What is a box chain in jewelry?
+What is a box chain?

-What metals are commonly used for box chains?
+What metals are used in box chains?

-Why are box chains popular for pendants?
+Why are box chains ideal for pendants?

 How are box chains manufactured?